jgstew/jgstew.github.io/_posts/2018-10-30-BigFix-Settings-Optimizations.md

 ### Recommendation: 31 days (31)

-This setting controls how many log files the client will keep before deleting the oldest.
-I think the default of 10 days is too short.
+- This setting controls how many log files the client will keep before deleting the oldest.
+- The default of 10 days is often too short to catch issues before logs are rotated.

 ## _BESRelay_RelaysFileUpdater_RefreshSeconds